-Until the fall of Communism in 1989, the Danube was a river that flowed mostly through the “other side” of the Iron Curtain.
-After Vienna, which back then was officially "neutral" (neither East nor West), the Danube would travel along the Slovak end of Czechoslovakia and then south and east through Communist Hungary, Yugoslavia, Bulgaria, and Romania before emptying out near the old Soviet border (today’s Ukraine and Moldova).
+Until the fall of communism in 1989, the Danube was a river that flowed mostly through the “other side” of the Iron Curtain.
+After Vienna, which back then was officially "neutral" (neither East nor West), the Danube would travel along the Slovak end of Czechoslovakia and then south and east through Communist Hungary, Yugoslavia, Bulgaria, and Romania, before emptying out near the old Soviet border (today’s Ukraine and Moldova).

 The book’s conceit is to use the cities and places along the waterway as points of departure for Magris to wax lyric on any idea that catches his fancy.
-He’s incredibly well-read, and sections of the book effortlessly drop references to characters and subjects (major and minor) along the water as wide-ranging as Martin Heidegger, the various Habsburg emperors, the Napoleonic wars, Viennese writer Franz Grillparzer, Sigmund Freud, the Saxon minority in Romania, and Dr. Mengele (of Auschwitz fame) -- to name just a fraction.
+He’s incredibly well-read, and sections of the book effortlessly drop references to characters and subjects (major and minor) along the water as wide-ranging as Martin Heidegger, the various Habsburg emperors, the Napoleonic wars, Viennese writer Franz Grillparzer, Sigmund Freud, the Saxon minority in Romania, and Dr. Mengele (of Auschwitz fame) -- to name just a few.

 The book begins in southern Germany, with the first few sections devoted to a comical debate -- still raging as I write this – about where the Danube actually originates: in the town of Donaueschingen or Furtwangen?
 (I'm staying neutral on that one.)
 The sections and chapters proceed apace, first eastward through Germany and then south to the former Habsburg lands of modern-day Austria.
 I confess I didn’t remember this part of the book from my earlier reading, but maybe that was because I was never much interested in Germany as a student.
-Good news, though, for anyone coming along on that National Geographic cruise: I learned a ton of interesting things to say about Ulm, Regensburg, and Passau.
+Good news, though, for anyone coming along on that National Geographic cruise: I learned a ton of interesting things to say about Regensburg and Passau.

 Magris devotes large sections to both Vienna and Budapest, before continuing southward into Vojvodina and modern-day Serbia.
 After spending a disproportionate amount of time in the Banat village of Bela Crkva, and lamenting the disappearance of its former ethnic diversity, he carries on into Romania and Bulgaria, and eventually ends, like the river, at the Black Sea.